 If you are getting off at St James, the exits are in the middle of the platform, and the lift is hidden in behind the stairs between the two platforms.
-Once you get to St James, the train empties out, and you will likely have plenty of room if you are continuing.
+Once you get to St James, the train empties out, this means you will likely have plenty of room if you are continuing.

 Circular Quay Station